stepheniel7340/github-tutorial/README.md

 ---
 ## Error Handling
 * If you `git init` in the wrong directory use `rm -rf .git`

-* Remove a repository
+Remove a repository on local

-   * On local
 1. go to IDE
 2. type `rm -rf`

+Remove a repository on remote
-    * On remote, go to Github
+1. go to Github
-1. click on the repository you want to remove
+2. click on the repository you want to remove
-2. click on "settings"
+3. click on "settings"
-3. click on "danger zone"
+4. click on "danger zone"
-4. click on "delete this repository"
+5. click on "delete this repository"
-5. Type in name of repository to confirm
+6. Type in name of repository to confirm
-6. click "I understand the consquences, delete this repository".
+7. click "I understand the consquences, delete this repository".